vtex/shoreline/rfcs/admin/checkbox-group.md

 ### CheckboxGroup Label

-The user can easily add a label using `label` prop for the `CheckboxGroup`.
+The user can easily add a label using `label` prop.

 - **Without using label prop**

-If the user want to add a custom label, that differs of the defined in the `label` prop, it is possible.
+If the user want to add a custom label, that differs of the defined one in the `label` prop, it is possible.

 ```jsx
 import { CheckboxGroup, Label, Checkbox } from '@vtex/admin-ui'